-(1) Including €11 million in capital gains on property sales in Germany in 2019.

-(2) In 2019, the brand and goodwill of Clarisonic and Roger & Gallet for €80 million and €59 million, respectively.
+- (1) Including €11 million in capital gains on property sales in Germany in 2019. - (2) In 2019, the brand and goodwill of Clarisonic and Roger & Gallet for €80 million and €59 million, respectively. - (3) Including:

-(3) Including:

-• in 2019, the redesign of NYX Professional Makeup's distribution channels (€76 million), the refocus of production facilities on Luxe, mostly in France (€11 million), restructuring Clarisonic manufacturing in the US (€8.6 million), reorganising distribution, organisational and accounting structures in Europe (€9 million) and additional costs for various reorganisation projects in 2018, primarily in Brazil (€8.2 million);
+in 2019, the redesign of NYX Professional Makeup's distribution channels (€76 million), the refocus of production facilities on Luxe, mostly in France (€11 million), restructuring Clarisonic manufacturing in the US (€8.6 million), reorganising distribution, organisational and accounting structures in Europe (€9 million) and additional costs for various - reorganisation projects in 2018, primarily in Brazil (€8.2 million);

-• in 2018, the global plan to transform the Professional Products Division (€15.6 million), the reorganisation in Brazil (€26.8 million), various plans to restructure sales forces and operating structures in Western Europe (€19.3 million), the streamlining of production and the refocusing of the distribution of the Decléor brand (€12.1 million) as well as the closure of the Canton mask production plant in China (€6.0 million) and the discontinuing of various selective brands in Malaysia and Singapore (€4.6 million);

-• in 2017, repositioning Clarisonic's distribution activities (€10.0 million), discontinuing several Selective Division brands in countries where they are dilutive (€26.4 million), reorganising activities in Brazil to cope with the difficult economic environment (€50.3 million), reorganising IT structures in Europe (€9.2 million) as well as carrying out various projects to streamline sales teams and operational and administrative structures in Western Europe (€9.4 million), restructuring the activities of the Consumer Products Division in China (€58.2 million), pooling the "international marketing" Divisions of the Global Selective Divisions on one site (€33.9 million), launching the Professional Products Divisions deal transformation plan (€21.8 million), pooling accounting activities in several geographic zones (€7.7 million), as well as continuing to reorganise the French business activities of the four Divisions (€12.4 million).
+in 2018, the global plan to transform the Professional Products Division (€15.6 million), the reorganisation in Brazil (€26.8 million), various plans to restructure sales forces and operating structures in Western Europe (€19.3 million), the streamlining of production and the refocusing of the distribution of the Decléor brand (€12.1 million) as well as the closure of the Canton mask production plant in China (€6.0 million); - in 2017, repositioning Clarisonic's distribution activities (€10.0 million), discontinuing several Selective Division brands in countries where they are dilutive (€26.4 million), reorganising activities in Brazil to cope with the difficult economic environment (€50.3 million), reorganising IT structures in Europe (€9.2 million) as well as carrying out various projects to streamline sales teams and operational and administrative structures in Western Europe (€29.4 million), restructuring the activities of the Consumer Products Division in China (€58.2 million), pooling the "international marketing" Divisions of the Global Selective Divisions on one site (€33.9 million), launching the Professional Products Division global transformation plan (€21.8 million), pooling accounting activities in several geographic zones (€7.7 million), as well as continuing to reorganise the French business activities of the four Divisions (€12.4 million). - in 2019, acquisition-related costs (€6.1 million), the increase of the Stylenanda earn-out (€56.5 million), the disputes related to intellectual property (€55.8 million) and the profit-sharing adjustment following the agreement signed with the French tax administration for the 2014-2018 tax audits (€56.7 million); - in 2018, acquisition-related costs (€17.3 million) as well as the downward adjustment of the Atelier Cologne earn-out (-€3.8 million); - •in 2017, acquisition-related costs (€12.9 million), as well as adjustments made to the opening balance sheet of Atelier Cologne (€4.5 million).